 Reinforced concrete

+Reinforced concrete is a composite material where the relatively low tensile strength of the concrete is enhanced by the inclusion of reinforcement, typically steel bars (known as rebar).
+Concrete is strong in compression but weak in tension.
+Steel reinforcement, which is strong in tension, is embedded in the concrete to absorb tensile stresses, allowing the two materials to work together.
+Concrete and steel have similar coefficients of thermal expansion, which helps maintain the integrity of the composite when subject to temperature variation.

 Examples of reinforced concrete used in AtoN include pad foundations of tower bases, concrete towers/structures, concrete piles and concrete platforms of multi-pile beacons.

 The properties of the concrete mix can change due to its composition, primarily the water to cement ratio, but also the inclusion of other constituents to improve its workability, curing time or resistance to sulphate salts.
 The concrete design will have a specified mix of water, cement, aggregate and other constituents and be expected to have a certain value of compressive strength.
 It is therefore important that the design mix is recreated as specified if the concrete is being mixed on site, rather than delivered by a concrete company.

 Concrete is often tested on a site by using the slump test which checks for workability of the concrete.
 Any ready mixed concrete delivered from reputable firms will also have regular compressive test carried out on concrete samples.
 The concrete is tested by creating a test cube or cylinder and its compressive strength tested after specific periods of time usually including seven and 28 days respectively.

+The process of “curing” concrete is critical when constructing with reinforced concrete.
+Curing is the process of controlling moisture and temperature to accelerate the concrete's hardening.
+Properly curing the concrete is important to ensure it reaches its full strength.

 Steel reinforcing bars are what provides the concrete with its tensile strength and stops it cracking under bending loads and shearing forces.
 Individual reinforcing bars are specified as a specific diameter at a certain spacing.
 These are arranged into “cages” in a specific sequence known as a bar bending schedule.
 Pre-welded reinforcing meshes are often used in slabs and shallow foundations.